 There are also eco-friendly mattress options on the market today that use only sustainable, natural products instead of older traditional materials.

 There are shower heads on the market today that dramatically decrease the water usage in a home.
 They are also cost-effective and offer multiple settings, so you don’t need to sacrifice your shower experience for the sake of efficiency.
 Don’t forget you can also reduce your shower times to make your water conservation efforts even more effective.

 Additionally, you can buy energy-efficient water heaters or on-demand water heaters for reduced use without giving up convenience.
 As mentioned earlier, you can also buy Energy Star washing machines to get the best bang for your buck when doing your laundry.

 Buy A Water Filter

-Instead of using bottled water, get a water filter.
+Instead of using bottled water, get an RO Water Purifier.
 You have the option to buy a whole house filter, and under the sink reverse osmosis model or even a faucet-mounted option.
 You can reduce waste and help prevent plastic contamination in the environment.
 Purchasing a whole-house water filter may be cheaper than you think too.
 Some only cost about $100 and use replaceable filters that run only about $10 each.